 This is not the entire story of resilience.
 It is dozens if not hundreds of little processes like this that make up the body of practices we call resilience.
 New ones are discovered and created every day.
 The key distinction between these practices and the more mystic approach.
 The latter practices focus on the emotional consequences of loss, the former vanquish the causes of them.
 The latter makes you feel better but does nothing to stop them from coming back.
 The former take longer to master, but they eventually make it possible to move on, to live with loss.
 Furthermore, they make you more resilient when the next loss comes along.
 Yes, there will be more loss.
 It is inevitable.

-This is a photo take from Green Mountain, the big island of Hawaii, facing east over the area known as Kapoho.
-My home, Kipuka is in the mid foreground.
+This is a drone photo of my home, Kipuka.
 On June 2, 2018 all of the land in this photo was covered by 10 meters thick of molten lava.
 Everything was completely destroyed.